 Load the solder sucker by depressing the plunger and placing the tip of the silicone hosing over the socket’s connector hole with the pin inside it.

-Press the release button on the solder sucker and hopefully, the broken pin fragment will be inside the solder sucker.
+Press the release button on the solder sucker; hopefully, the broken pin fragment will be inside the solder sucker.

 If not, repeat until you are successful.
 It may take several attempts to get it loose.

 With small enough tweezers, it’s a cinch to remove broken pins.
 Use pointed, straight tweezers for this task, as they can best fit in the cramped area of the CPU pins.
-Simply close the tweezers until they can grip a pin—practice on unbroken pins if you need to get a feel for it.
+Simply close the tweezers until they can grip a pin.
+Practice on unbroken ones if you need to get a feel for them.

-Then reach in while maintaining your grip and grab the broken pin, carefully pulling it out without disturbing any other pins.
-Now you can decide whether you want to try and repair it, or perhaps try to see if the CPU will work without it.
+Then, reach in while maintaining your grip and grab the broken pin, carefully pulling it out without disturbing any other pins.
+Now, you can decide whether you want to try to repair it or perhaps try to see if the CPU will work without it.

 A common concern is that a pin breaking off is a problem you can’t fix, but that isn’t strictly true.
 While CPU pins breaking vastly decreases the chances that repairs can make the CPU functional again, it isn’t impossible.
 Repairing a broken pin is possible with specialized equipment, but it’s still risky and hard to implement.